Your Entrust Trustees

 Alastair is a chartered accountant, chartered director and qualified member of the Project Management Institute.
 He is one of two Entrust trustees appointed to the Vector Board to represent Entrust's interests.
 Alastair has more than 30 years’ experience in the corporate, public and not-for-profit sectors.
 Alastair balances his professional life between board roles and leading a consultancy specialising in business and infrastructure projects.
 For Entrust, he highlights the importance of the network and infrastructure to ensure energy consumers have reliable supply and can access it through new and efficient technologies.
-Alastair chairs the Entrust Board’s Communications and Dividend Committee.
+Alastair chairs the Entrust Board's Regulation and Policy Committee.
 Formerly, he was deputy chair of Foundation North and chair of its Audit, Finance and Risk Committee.
 Foundation North’s Board oversees $1.4 billion of investments and makes grants of about $45 million each year.
 He sat on its Investment Committee for eight years.
 Alastair was the founding chair of the Centre for Social Impact NZ Ltd. Alastair is also chair of the Orakei Community Association and a trustee of the Motutapu Restoration Trust and of Parnell Heritage.

-Paul was elected to the AECT (now Entrust) in 2015.
+Paul was elected to the AECT (now Entrust) in 2015 and is a current trustee director of Vector.
 He is a clinician at East Tamaki Health Care, a former member of the New Zealand Medical Council as well as Director of a number of companies and a member of the Institute of Directors.
 Paul was the MP for Port Waikato, then Hunua from 1999 – 2014.
 He chaired the Health Select Committee from 2008-2014 and was awarded the NZ Medical Association’s award for outstanding contribution to health services in 2014.
 His other interests include science and innovation, sport, music and fishing and he enjoys spending time with his family.